coofercat/docker-postfix/README.md

 Mails will be accepted on Port 25 for delivery without authentication by the containers.
 Access control is meant to happen on the network level, i.e. by limiting which hosts/containers can connect to the relay and whitelisting network addresses.

+*Forked* - I've updated a bit, and made it work with modern SASL packages etc. It's mostly for my own purposes rather than a generic package you can use in all circumstances, although it's fairly flexible

 ## Building

 Building the container will fetch `debian:bullseye-slim` as the container's base.